West Union, West Virginia

-West Union, incorporated July 20, 1881, is a town in Doddridge County, West Virginia, United States.
+West Union, incorporated July 20, 1881, is a town and the county seat of Doddridge County, West Virginia, United States.
 The population was 669 at the 2020 census.
-It is the county seat of Doddridge County.
 The town is located along Middle Island Creek at the junction of U.S. Route 50 and West Virginia Route 18; the North Bend Rail Trail also passes through the town.

 History

 18th and 19th centuries

 The area was first settled in the late 1780s by James Caldwell, who owned 20,000 acre of land that included present West Union.
 Caldwell sold this land to Nathan Davis, Jr (1772-1866) and his brothers about 1807.
 They in turn sold 16,000 acre to Lewis Maxwell (1790-1862), a Virginia congressman.

 The settlement was originally called Lewisport, but Davis later supposedly suggested the name of "West Union", in deference to a proposed town of Union to be built on the eastern side of Middle Island Creek.
 (Union has disappeared, if it ever existed.)
 According to an early resident, A.A.
 Bee: "The first bridge across Middle Island Creek [at West Union] was of hewed logs with a center abutment of stones.
 In the great flood of 1835 it was washed away".
 In 1842, a contract was awarded to the well-known civil engineer Claudius Crozet to build a new covered bridge at West Union, as part of a series of public works along the Northwestern Turnpike.
 Ephraim Bee (1802–1888), a local blacksmith (who was also a district officer, magistrate, state legislator, hotelier, and postmaster at various times) made all the bolts and bands for the West Union Covered Bridge which was completed in 1843.

 On the night of March 27, 1858, a fire utterly devastated the town of West Union.
 At the time, many of the citizens were attending the U.S. court at Clarksburg, and so were not available for fire suppression efforts.
 The fire originated in an upper room of the residence of Lathrop Russell Charter.
 The flames spread quickly to other buildings: first, a large hotel and store room belonging to James A. Foley.
 Next came the residence of Ethelbert Bond and a storehouse belonging to Arthur Ingram.
 Other buildings followed and the next morning the entire settlement appeared a "mass of smoldering ruins".
 The Parkersburg and Grafton branch of the Baltimore and Ohio Railroad had just been completed, however, and the town was able to revive economically and structurally fairly quickly.

 Nearby Maxwell Ridge — named for the family of Congressman Maxwell — is said to have a cave that was used by the Underground Railroad in the years leading up to the Civil War.

 West Union was home to Matthew M. Neely, grandfather of West Virginia's 21st governor.
 Governor Matthew M. Neely, also a US Senator, was born in 1874 just south of the town.

-West Union was incorporated on 20 July 1881.
+West Union was incorporated on July 20, 1881.